bcgov/mines-digital-trust/README.md

 ## Getting Started

-Use this [Aries VCR Issuer Controller Getting Started Tutorial](GettingStartedTutorial.md) to go through the basics of configuring an Aries-VCR Issuer Agent created from this template.
+Use this [Permit Issuer/Controller Getting Started Tutorial](GettingStartedTutorial.md) to go through the basics of running the Permit Issuer Agent created from the Aries VCR Issuer Controller template.

 ## Configuration Guide

-Much of the work in configuring an Aries VCR Issuer Agent is in setting up the YAML files in the [issuer_controller/config](issuer_controller/config) folder.
+Much of the work in configuring an the Permit Issuer Agent is in setting up the YAML files in the [issuer_controller/config](issuer_controller/config) folder.
 A [Configuration Guide](issuer_controller/config/README.md) documents those files.

 ## Getting Help or Reporting an Issue